ms914/GA/README.md

 - a Norm is needed to throw away higher order terms
 - automatic differentiation with common software like julia
 - a vector space is needed and matrix algebra -> Jacobian
-- GA allows to drop the matrices via the -> Jacobian via geometric product (Dorst)
+- GA allows to drop the matrices via the -> Jacobian via PGA geometric product (Dorst)
+- f: R->R is replaced by dual numbers f:D->D